ReginaSherman/array-methods-hw/README.md

 ## Requirements

-A series of prompts are located in the `script.js` file.
+A series of prompts are located in the `script.js` and `bachelor.js` files.

+- In `script.js`, practice writing the logic in the callback functions to make each of the array methods work. 🌶️
+- In `bachelor.js`, practice choosing appropriate array methods and writing out the logic to find the required information. 🌶️🌶️

 Complete each prompt and **commit after each one!**

 ## Tips

 - Make sure you are committing your code after completing each question.
 - Open the index.html file in Google Chrome to view your console.log() messages.
 - Focus on completing one prompt at a time, and comment out your code and console.log()s for other prompts.

-## Too Easy?

-Check out this [repo](https://git.generalassemb.ly/sei-921/array-methods-practice) for more Array Methods practice!

 ## Plagiarism